fluentnumbers/obsidian-quartz/content/ML/LLM/Evaluating information retrieval.md

 ## Related
 - See general approach to evaluating LLMs: [[LLM#How to evaluate LLMs?]] and [[how to evaluate LLM chatbots]]
 ## Note
-- end-to-end [[model evaluation]] is challenging, unless we expect a single short answer
+- end-to-end [[model evaluation]] is challenging, unless we expect a single short answer.Evaluate separately:
-	- evaluate information extraction (did the system find the correct information?), reasoning (Given correct information, did the system make the right conclusions?), output generation (Was the final response clear and actionable?)
+	- information extraction (did the system find the correct information?)
+    - reasoning (Given correct information, did the system make the right conclusions?)
+    - output generation (Was the final response clear and actionable?)
 	- some domains are easier than others
 		- coding: does the code pass tests?
 	- user feedback or the way they interact with the results can be the ultimate metric
-		- AI-generated emails: do users make edits before sending?
+		- [[#^96c623|forAI-generated emails]]: do users make edits before sending?
 - when evaluating the performance of the system you have, don't forget to register what is missing
 	- Inventory issues - Lack of data to fulfill certain user requests.
 Better algorithm can't help with that,
 	- Capability issues - Functionality gaps where a system can't perform certain types of queries or filters.
 - [[Retrieval-Augmented Generation|RAG]] impact is dependent on the quality of retrieved documents, which in turn is evaluated by:
 	- relevance: how good the system is at ranking relevant documents higher and irrelevant documents lower
 	- information density: if two documents are equally relevant, we should prefer one that’s more concise and has fewer extraneous details
-		- interestingly, built-in PDF extraction services (e.g. by Adobe) encode each page with a fixed number of tokens --> ==retrieval from a dense page will be worse, because of higher data compression==
+		- apparently,[built-in Google PDF processing encodes each page with a fixed number of tokens](https://www.perplexity.ai/search/find-any-articles-reverse-engi-Paw70fpKSCKI9jAVxb6xvg) --> ==retrieval from a dense page will be worse, because of higher data compression==
 	- level of detail:
 - Separate retrieval evaluations vs generation evals and focus on the retrieval part first
 	- retrieval is cheap, generation expensive